What to drink during a holiday season unlike any other.

 If you’re sitting this Friendsgiving out, send a host gift in your stead.
-Doc Herson’s Natural Amaro or Mr Black Cold Brew Coffee Liqueur are two craft spirits representing makers at the top of their game.
-They’re niche enough that the recipient won’t already have a bottle and delicious enough that they’ll be glad when they can present them to future guests.
+Doc Herson’s Natural Amaro or Mr Black Cold Brew Coffee Liqueur are two craft spirits representing makers at the top of their games.
+They’re niche enough that the recipient won’t already have a bottle and delicious enough that they’ll be happy to present them to future guests.

 Approaching Normalcy Look to these picks to help ease the transition back to normalcy.
 From ready-to-drinks minimizing cleanup to sippers up for the job of smoothing over family tensions, each of these adaptable crowd pleasers is a sure bet.

 First thing’s first, get a box of St. Agrestis’ Bag-in-Box Negroni in the fridge.
 The incredibly well-balanced cocktail made with the brand’s own Inferno Bitter and Greenhook Gin will impress guests upon arrival…and you won’t have even broken a sweat.
 For the family full of brown liquor fans, NY Distilling Co.’s Mister Katz’s Rock & Rye is another one of the best ready-to-drinks on our shelves.

 With appetizers, go for Weszeli’s “Loiserberg” Riesling.
 The Austrian Riesling is full of florals and fresh aromatic white fruits.
 It’s low alcohol and high acid, which means it’s a perfect choice for the first leg of your culinary marathon.